 Respect each other’s individuality

 If you are an extrovert, do not assume that your partner’s small group of friends is pitiful.
 If you are an introvert, do not expect your partner to adjust to bare minimum communication.

 Adapt and not adjust

 The extrovert brings massive energy into a relationship while the introvert brings in the calm.
-Encourage each other, help by being the stress buster.
-Adapt to each other’s’ strengths.
+Encourage each other, and help by being the stress buster.
+Adapt to each others’ strengths.

 While you may be of different personality types, in this marriage you hold an equal partnership.
 Talk to each other, schedule your plans, make clear harmless boundaries and embrace the positives that this brilliant combination brings.

 There’s a sweet spot in every relationship, you just need to explore and discover.
 Talk about it and then talk some more.
 Bringing in a non-confrontational expert into the picture may help too.
-Some of the niche workshops created by the experts at The Little Things are for married couples.
-This weekend session works in the form of an interesting getaway with your partner.
-The module includes understanding each other’s personality types and learning communication techniques which tailor fit your partnership.
+Some of the niche programs designed by the relationship experts at The Little Things are for married couples.
+These programs include modules covering ways to understand each other’s personality types and learning communication techniques that tailor fit your partnership.